briankoser/kodex/articles/2014-03-11-1-adulthood-and-maturity.md

 title: Adulthood and Maturity
-slug: adulthood-and-maturity
-date_id: 1
-url: article/2014/03/11/1/adulthood-and-maturity
 description: Brian Koser reflects on adulthood and maturity.
 published: 2014-03-11
+authors:
+  - Brian

 last_updated: 2014-05-21

+date_id: 1
 excerpt: Chil­dren are al­ways watch­ing their par­ents.
-header_image:
-is_draft: false
-authors:
-  - Brian
+slug: adulthood-and-maturity
+url: article/2014/03/11/1/adulthood-and-maturity
 ---

 Children are always watching their parents.
 I remember watching my dad as he watched the nightly news on TV.
 I would sit there and think, “Why would you watch the news when you could watch cartoons?
 When I’m an adult, I’m going to stay up late and watch cartoons.”